• Skip to primary navigation

 Pecorino

-Pecorino isn’t a single type of cheese, but instead a family of hard Italian cheeses made from sheep's milk.
-The six main varieties—Pecorino Romano, Sardo, Toscano, Siciliano, Di Filiano, and Crotonese—originate in different regions and each has its own unique characteristics and flavor profile.
+Pecorino isn't a single type of cheese, but instead a family of hard Italian cheeses made from sheep's milk.
+The six main varieties-Pecorino Romano, Sardo, Toscano, Siciliano, Di Filiano, and Crotonese-originate from different regions, and each with its own unique characteristics and flavor profile.

 What all Pecorino cheeses have in common is a tangy, nutty flavor that's similar to Parmesan, but with a sharper and tangier edge.
 As these cheeses age, their flavor becomes more pronounced and the texture gets harder.